phi-labs-ltd/area-52-courses/01_Starting_with_CosmWasm/potion/README.md

 # Potion
-The potion, or "Imbiber" contract will be a critical piece of your JumpRing security.
-You can use this project to perfect your cyberdization process and to be sure your JumpRing doesn't liquify its travelers into ectoplasm.
+The potion, or "Imbiber" contract, will be a critical piece of your JumpRing security.
+Use the code in this project to perfect your cyberdization process and be sure your JumpRing doesn't liquify travelers into ectoplasm.